hcastillomartinez/AuctionHouse/README.md

 Generally describe the project/problem you are solving.

 ## Contributions
-Danan worked on the entire Agent package, the Proxies package and the TestPackage package.
+Danan worked on the Agent package, the Proxies package and the TestPackage package.

 ## Usage
 Give details about how to use the program.
 (Imagine making it easy for someone that you don't know to run and use your project.)